 An excellent example of Mobile Banking would be Varo Money, a company that has worked diligently on reinventing banking’s approach and merging financial experiences into their users’ daily lives.
 Their app Varo is an intelligent mobile banking app that engages in enhancing consumers’ financial health by advocating positive spending, savings, and borrowing habits.

 Intelligent banking apps can provide customers with personalized insights and recommendations wherever and whenever they want.
-AI assists in personalizing mobile banking by offering real-time customer support through back-end use of analytics and machine learning, offering advice and personalised communications through Robo-advisors, assisting in personal planning, personal reminders etc.
+AI assists in personalizing mobile banking by offering real-time customer support through back-end use of analytics and machine learning, offering advice and personalized communications through Robo-advisors, assisting in personal planning, personal reminders, etc.

-Massively impacting the goodwill of any organization, customer’s experience is one of the most crucial aspects to be considered.
-This is especially in cases of banks where 24/7 availability and swift transaction is required.
+Massively impacting the goodwill of any organization, customer experience is one of the most crucial aspects to be considered.
+This is especially in cases of banks where 24/7 availability and swift transaction are required.
 AI, therefore, assists in ensuring that the banking transactions flow smoothly and effortlessly.
 This is done through the development of various AI-powered features such as chatbots and biometrics.

 “Speed is of the essence in credit risk management.
 The earlier we detect any risk, the quicker and better we can serve clients to prevent losses.
 Through machine learning, the EWS scans financial and non-financial information, such as news items from all over the world.” - Anand Autar, project leader, ING.